gsm1011/hadoop.admin/manuscript/chapter6.md

 ![Ganglia Available Monitoring Metrics<span data-label="fig:ganglia.metrics"></span>](images/5163os_06_09.png)

-For example, by selecting metric “`dfs_datenode.bytes_written`”, we can get the `bytes_written` for each node as shown in Figure [fig:bytes.written.metric].
+For example, by selecting metric "`dfs_datenode.bytes_written`", we can get the `bytes_written` for each node as shown in Figure [fig:bytes.written.metric].